 Creating a walk away point and following through on this strategy is key in trade negotiations.
 Further, following with a warning if limits are reached through a negotiation sets a precedent of a clear objective.
 A warning makes both sides of the negotiation understand the limits of the trade-talks and establishes clear guidelines.
 In reference to the United States and China, specific limits have already been expressed including intellectual property, human rights, domestic tariff control, and foreign operations opportunities.
 Sparking a conversation about what will happen if a deal is not reached, aids in creating a common road that both parties will find in fulfilling to their needs.

 Avoiding a Dead-End During Negotiation

 Pushing a negotiation partner into a corner creates an environment whereas they must use all resources to fight against the opposing party.
 The current trade talks have created hope that this would then allow further talks to take place on deeper issues such as intellectual property and technology.
-President Trump currently has stated that trade talks are going well.
+These specific issues have become major blocks in previous talks.
 Currently, it is not projected that a long-term deal will come from the two days of talks this week, however, creating a roadmap through the strategies previously discussed, will lead to a finalized agreement between the two countries.